ILO Administrative Tribunal

-The Administrative Tribunal of the International Labour Organization is the heir of the Administrative Tribunal of the League of Nations, which was competent from 1927 to 1946 to hear complaints against the Secretariat of the League of Nations and against the International Labour Office.
-Since 1947 the Tribunal has heard complaints from serving and former officials of the International Labour Office and of the other international organizations that have recognized its jurisdiction.
+The Administrative Tribunal of the International Labour Organisation is the heir of the Administrative Tribunal of the League of Nations, which was competent from 1927 to 1946 to hear complaints against the Secretariat of the League of Nations and against the International Labour Office.
+Since 1947 the Tribunal has heard complaints from serving and former officials of the International Labour Office and of the other international organisations that have recognized its jurisdiction.

 It is currently open to approximately 46,000 international civil servants who are serving or former officials of some sixty organisations.

 The Tribunal is composed of seven judges, all of different nationalities, who are appointed for a renewable period of three years.